Derivative-informed neural operator acceleration of geometric MCMC for infinite-dimensional Bayesian inverse problems: Preliminaries: Bayesian inverse problems and MCMC

 \subsection{Dimension-independent MCMC}

-This subsection briefly overviews the basics for designing dimension-independent MCMC methods.
-We refer to~\cite{tierney1998note, cotter2013mcmc, cui2016dimension, rudolf2018generalized} and references therein for more detailed discussions.

-The main ingredient of designing a dimension-independent MCMC method using the MH algorithm is to design a proposal $\mathcal{Q}(m, \cdot)$ that ensures the transition rate ratio $\rho$ in~\eqref{eq:ratio_of_transition_rate}, is well-defined.
+A dimension-independent MCMC method using the MH algorithm employs a proposal with a well-defined transition rate ratio $\rho$ in~\eqref{eq:ratio_of_transition_rate}.
 According to the RN theorem \cite[Theorem 2.29]{sullivan2015intro}, $\rho$ is well-defined if $\nu^T\ll\nu$, where $\ll$ denotes the absolute continuity of measures.
-In particular, Tierney \cite{tierney1998note} proves that the MH algorithm does not accept any proposed move if $\nu^T$ and $\nu$ are mutually singular (i.e., disjoint probability concentrations).
-In finite dimensions, $\nu^T\ll\nu$ holds for most proposal choices (i.e., Gaussian random walk), and one typically expresses $\nu$ and $\nu^T$ in the form of probability densities.
-However, measures on infinite dimensional space tend to be mutually singular (see, e.g., Feldman--H\'ajek \cite[Theorem 2.51]{sullivan2015intro}), and their probability densities do not exist \cite[Theorem 2.38]{sullivan2015intro}.
-As a result of these unique properties of infinite dimensional probability distributions, a finite-dimensional MH algorithm targeting a discretized infinite-dimensional sampling problem often leads to deteriorating sampling performance when the discretization is refined \cite{hairer2014spectral}.
-For example, the conventional Gaussian random walk proposal given by $\mathcal{Q}_{\text{RW}}(m,\cdot)\coloneqq\mathcal{N}(m, s\cpr)$, $s>0$, fails to be dimension-independent because it leads to an ill-defined $\rho$ in \cref{eq:ratio_of_transition_rate}; see \cite[Example 5.3]{Stuart2010}, \cite[Section 2.4]{hairer2014spectral}, and \cite[Section 3.3]{rudolf2018generalized}.
+In particular, \citet{tierney1998note} shows that the MH algorithm rejects all proposed moves if $\nu^T$ and $\nu$ are mutually singular.
+In finite dimensions, $\nu^T\ll\nu$ holds for most proposal choices (e.g., Gaussian random walk), and one typically expresses $\nu$ and $\nu^T$ as probability densities.
+However, measures on infinite-dimensional spaces tend to be mutually singular (see, e.g., \citealt[Theorem 2.51]{sullivan2015intro}), and their probability densities do not exist \cite[Theorem 2.38]{sullivan2015intro}.
+As a result, a finite-dimensional MH algorithm targeting a discretized infinite-dimensional sampling problem often leads to deteriorating sampling performance when the discretization is refined \citep{hairer2014spectral}.
+For example, the conventional Gaussian random walk proposal given by $\mathcal{Q}_{\text{RW}}(m,\cdot)\coloneqq\mathcal{N}(m, s\cpr)$, $s>0$, fails to be dimension-independent because it leads to an ill-defined $\rho$ in \cref{eq:ratio_of_transition_rate}; see \citealt[Example 5.3]{Stuart2010}, \citealt[Section 2.4]{hairer2014spectral}, and \citealt[Section 3.3]{rudolf2018generalized}.

-The building block for a dimension-independent MCMC is the preconditioned Crank--Nicolson (pCN) proposal \cite{cotter2013mcmc, hairer2014spectral} that is reversible with respect to the prior:
+The building block for a dimension-independent MCMC is the preconditioned Crank--Nicolson (pCN, \citealt{cotter2013mcmc}) proposal, which is reversible with respect to the prior:

 The equivalence of measure in \cref{eq:equivalence_pCN} leads to a well-defined transition rate ratio of the form: